flowershow/flowershow-app/docs/list-component.md

 description: Create organized lists and content catalogs by automatically listing files in a specified directory.
 ---

+> [!important]
+> Using the `List` component requires MDX rendering, since it uses JSX (like <List />).
+> Make sure to switch to MDX rendering for this page by changing its extension to `.mdx` (if you're using "auto" syntax mode) or by adding `syntaxMode: mdx` in the frontmatter.
+> 📚 Read more about different syntax rendering modes and how to enable them: https://flowershow.app/blog/announcing-syntax-mode-configuration

 ## Basic example

 ```markdown